 Can my child leave the school premises during the school day?

 Children are not allowed to leave the School premises during school hours.
-Should you require your child to be collected during the school day, you must please write or telephone your consent.
+Should you require your child to leave, you must please write or telephone your consent.
 Without it your child will not be allowed to leave.